BIH Excellence Award for Sex and Gender Aspects in Health Research

-In early December, a jury of international experts selected two winners from the pool of internationally renowned applicants who stood out with their different research approaches.
-Berlin Institute of Health awards the 2017 BIH Excellence Award for Sex and Gender Aspects in Health Research to
+In early December 2017, a jury of international experts selected two winners from the pool of internationally renowned applicants who stood out with their different research approaches.
+Berlin Institute of Health awarded the 2017 BIH Excellence Award for Sex and Gender Aspects in Health Research to

 Louise Pilote (McGill University and from the Research Institute of the McGill University Health Centre (RI-MUHC) in Montreal, Canada) and